OPS-E2E-PPE/VBA-Docs/api/Project.StartDriver.EffectiveDateSubtract.md

 ## Remarks

 The **EffectiveDateSubtract** property uses the effective calendar for manually scheduled tasks, which allows tasks to start and finish on non-working times.
 The property and arguments have no effect on actual task dates.

-You can use the  **EffectiveDateSubtract**, **[EffectiveDateAdd](Project.StartDriver.EffectiveDateAdd.md)**, and **[EffectiveDateDifference](Project.StartDriver.EffectiveDateDifference.md)** properties to calculate start and finish dates for manually scheduled tasks.
+Use the **EffectiveDateSubtract**, **[EffectiveDateAdd](Project.StartDriver.EffectiveDateAdd.md)**, and **[EffectiveDateDifference](Project.StartDriver.EffectiveDateDifference.md)** properties to calculate start and finish dates for manually scheduled tasks.

 To calculate a date for an automatically scheduled task, where you can also specify the calendar, use the **[DateSubtract](Project.Application.DateSubtract.md)** method.

 ## Example